aoverholtzer/MultiSceneTest/README.md

 2. **Activating an existing session (window) does not work.** (Catalyst, FB6528385)

    Calling  `requestSceneSessionActivation:userActivity:options:errorHandler:` with an existing session should bring its window to the front.
-This works on iOS but not in Catalyst.
+This works on iOS but not in Catalyst, meaning the "Activate Existing Scene" button works on iPad but fails (it creates a new window) on macOS.

 3. **Windows (scenes) on MacOS do not restore state on re-launch.** (Catalyst, FB6528562)